hpsaturn/esp32-deploy-tool/README.md

 ## Usage

-Fist install **deploy** command in your ~/bin directory, change it to executable, and run it like this possible examples:
+Fist install **deploy** command in your ~/bin directory, change it to executable, and run it like these possible options:

 Build all flavors and build installer: